OfficeDev/office-js-docs-reference/docs/requirement-sets/outlook/preview-requirement-set/outlook-requirement-set-preview.md

 ### Shared mailboxes

 Feature support for shared folders (that is, delegate access) was released in [requirement set 1.8](../requirement-set-1.8/outlook-requirement-set-1.8.md).
 However, support for shared mailboxes is now available in preview.
-To learn more, refer to [Enable shared folders and shared mailbox scenarios](/office/dev/add-ins/outlook/delegate-access).
+To learn more, see [Enable shared folders and shared mailbox scenarios](/office/dev/add-ins/outlook/delegate-access).

 **Available in**: Outlook on Windows (Exchange Online or on-premises Exchange environment (in preview)), Outlook on Mac